fenetikm/falcon/README.md

 ## Troubleshooting

-* **The colours look a bit off, especially inside of neovim when also inside of tmux**
+* **The colours look a bit off, especially inside of Neovim when also inside of tmux**

   Have you got truecolor support working?
 See the [Neovim FAQ](https://github.com/neovim/neovim/wiki/FAQ) for starters.

 * **Can you please support `insert name of other editing program`**

-  This project is based around Neovim/Vim support predominantly then secondarily to that terminals.
-Although I am not opposed to other editors (well only vehemently!)
+  This project is based around Vim / Neovim support predominantly followed secondarily by terminal support.
+Although I am not opposed to other editors (well, only vehemently!)
 MRs are welcome :)

 ## Big Thanks